hellowurld-create/Gen-AI-Blog/DEPLOYMENT_GUIDE_WEB.md

 7. **Service Role:**
    - **Service role:** New service role
    - **Role name:** `CodeBuildServiceRole-blog-build`
-   - CodeBuild will automatically create this with ECR permissions
+   - CodeBuild will automatically create this with basic permissions
+   - **⚠️ IMPORTANT:** After creating the project, you MUST add ECR permissions manually (see Step 4.2 below)
+   - **⚠️ NOTE:** You'll also need to add CodeConnections permissions if using GitHub connection

 8. **Environment Variables:**
    - Click **"Add environment variable"**